lineality/Online_Voting_Using_One_Time_Pads/README.md

 # character sets, flexibility and security, ascii, fonts

+# Automation and coordination

-# is there a way to standardize and automate statistical reporting on data throughout an 'election'?
+# Is there a way to standardize and automate statistical reporting on data throughout an 'election'?

 # login management